 To validate the empirical design, Table 1 provides an array of balance tests.
-The table presents results from regressions of family background variables on our peer exposure variable: the fraction of classroom peers with working mothers or working fathers, respectively.
-Results are shows for both girls (top panel) and boys (bottom panel).
-The following dependent variables are considered: having a college-educated parent, having married parents, having a US-born parent, log parental income, number of siblings, and race/ethnicity (white, black, and Hispanic).
-Each regression controls for school and cohort fixed effects, and for the employment status of individuals' own parents.
-The estimated coefficients represent the effect of increasing the fraction of peers with working mothers/fathers from zero to one.
-This overstates the differences between our comparison groups: the bottom and top tertiles of actual exposure in the data.
+The table presents results from regressions of family background variables on our peer exposure measure: dummies for having a low, medium, or high share of classroom peers with working mothers or working fathers, respectively.4 We show results for girls-our main sample of interest-while corresponding results for boys are provided in Appendix Table A.1.
+The following dependent variables are considered: having a college-educated parent, living in a two-parent household, having a US-born parent, parental income per child, number of siblings, and race/ethnicity (white, black, and Hispanic).
+Each regression controls for school and cohort fixed effects.
+The estimated coefficients represent predicted values in the low and the high tertiles, as well as their difference.5

 The balance tests provide strong support for our empirical design.
-Among the 32 estimates included in the table, none of them are statistically significant at the 5% level and only one is marginally significant at the 10% level.
-This mitigates any concerns that students with different peer exposure are selected on characteristics that impact child penalties.
-While we cannot rule out selection on unobservables, the absence of selection on observables makes it much less likely that unobservable confounders create bias (see e.g., Altonji et al. 2005).
+Among the sixteen differences shown in the table, none are statistically significant at the 10% level.
+This mitigates concerns that students with different peer exposure are selected on characteristics that impact child penalties.
+While we cannot rule out selection on unobservables, the absence of any selection on observables makes it much less likely that unobservable confounders create bias (see e.g., Altonji et al. 2005).